Updated August 7, 2023

 By Mary Novakovich

 Think of Croatia’s beaches and the first that usually comes to mind is Brač’s Zlatni Rat, with its distinctive V shape that makes it the country’s poster boy for beach holidays.

 But along Croatia’s 1,800km-long Adriatic coast and its 1,244 islands, reefs and islets, there are plenty of other beautiful beaches away from the well-trodden path where you can dive into some of the clearest waters you’ll see in the world.

-Pula, Istria’s largest city, gets more than its fair share of visitors to its Roman amphitheatre and other ancient sites, and this is set to increase this year as new flights to the city are added from the UK.
-But drive just 15km south to the Kamenjak peninsula and you’ll find the quiet, sheltered cove of Debeljak beach.
+Pula, Istria’s largest city, gets more than its fair share of visitors to its Roman amphitheatre and other ancient sites.
+But drive just 15km (9 miles) south to the Kamenjak peninsula and you’ll find the quiet, sheltered cove of Debeljak beach.

 Like the majority of beaches in Croatia, it’s pebbly and has some gravelly parts, so bring some swimming shoes to make things easier on your feet.
-However, once you get into the sparkling blue water, you’ll find a sandy bottom.
+However, once you get into the sparkling blue water, the pebbles give way to soft sand.
 There’s also a little beachside bar if you want some hot food and cold drinks.

 Cres is tied with its Kvarner Gulf neighbour Krk as the largest island in Croatia, yet much of it is undeveloped.
 Head west to the small village of Valun and follow the path to an intimate little swimming cove, where pine-clad hills curve around the pebbly beach.

 The village may be tiny but there’s no shortage of excellent fish restaurants near the beach.
 Feast on a plate of freshly caught prawns on a waterside table at MaMaLu, where fish and seafood arrive daily from a local fisherman.